 The Temple of Juno is a must see ruin while you are in town.
 While little more than the steps and the columns remain, there is still enough there to give you an idea of what the temple would have looked like in ancient times.
 Other buildings in Agrigento date from medieval times; you can see plenty of architecture with a medieval design around virtually every corner.

 An impressive range of UNESCO World Heritage Sites

-These sites have been recognised for their value and history, and range from the mighty Mount Etna (only designated as a UNESCO World Heritage Site in 2013) to the Aeolian Islands.
+These sites recognised for their value and history, and range from the mighty Mount Etna (only designated as a UNESCO World Heritage Site in 2013) to the Aeolian Islands.

 Other sites, such as the Necropolis of Pantalica and the Villa Romana del Casale, give you the opportunity to look far back into the history of Sicily.
 Make no mistake: a holiday to this island is not just about sunbathing and looking for the best beaches.
 There is plenty more to see and do here as well.

 And let’s not forget the beaches